vsoch/caliper/docs/getting_started/user-guide.rst

 to ``.caliper/data``.
 The result files can then be parsed to generate an interactive interface to explore them.
-A script is provided in the `examples/plot_analyze <https://github.com/vsoch/caliper/tree/main/examples/plot_analyze/>`_ folder of the repository, an example shown at `vsoch/caliper-analysis <https://vsoch.github.io/caliper-analysis/ground-truth/>`_, and a screensht shown below.
+A script is provided in the `examples/plot_analyze <https://github.com/vsoch/caliper/tree/main/examples/plot_analyze/>`_ folder of the repository, an example shown at `vsoch/caliper-analysis <https://vsoch.github.io/caliper-analysis/ground-truth/>`_, and a screenshot shown below.

 .. image:: img/caliper-analysis.png